0xideas/sequifier/documentation/training/multi-gpu-training.md

 Sequifier cannot automatically spawn Python processes across physical network boundaries.
 For multi-node training, you must use an external cluster manager (like Slurm) combined with PyTorch's `torchrun` utility.

 When `sequifier` detects `torchrun` environment variables (like `RANK` and `WORLD_SIZE`), it bypasses its internal spawner and attaches to the distributed network established by the cluster.
+In that mode, the environment `WORLD_SIZE` is used.

 Here is a standard `sbatch` script template for launching Sequifier across multiple nodes: